danielaparker/jsoncons/README.md

 This results in a json object class and a string wrapper being allocated from the boost memory pool.
-The allocator type is not used for structures including vectors and strings that use large or variable amounts of memory, these always use default allocators.
+The allocator type is not used for structures including vectors and strings that use large or variable amounts of memory, these always use the default allocators.

 ## Type Extensibility